sogis/gretl/openshift/README.md

 * VOLUME_CAPACITY: Persistent volume size for Jenkins configuration data, e.g. 512Mi, 2Gi.
 * JENKINS_HOSTNAME: The public hostname for the Jenkins service.

-### GRETL runtime
+### Jenkins agent

-The GRETL runtime configuration with definition of which Docker image to pull from Docker Hub.
+The configuration of the Jenkins agent, including the definition of which Docker image to pull from Docker Hub.

-#### Create the gretl image stream providing the GRETL runtime image
+#### Create the gretl image stream providing the GRETL image

-Add the *gretl* image stream to pull the newest GRETL runtime image:
+Add the *gretl* image stream to pull the newest GRETL image:
 ```
 oc process -f openshift/templates/gretl-is-template.yaml \
-  -p GRETL_RUNTIME_IMAGE_TAG="latest" \
+  -p GRETL_IMAGE_TAG="latest" \
   | oc apply -f -
 ```
 Parameters:
-* GRETL_RUNTIME_IMAGE_TAG: Docker image tag of GRETL runtime to be pulled from Docker Hub.
+* GRETL_IMAGE_TAG: GRETL image tag to be pulled from Docker Hub.
 * IMPORT_POLICY_SCHEDULED: Regularly check for changed image; defaults to "false"

 #### Create the jenkins-agent image stream providing the Jenkins agent image